libktx/ktx/actors/README.md

 - Lambda-compatible `Actor.onKeyboardFocus` method was added.
 Allows listening to `FocusEvents` with `keyboard` type.
 - `KtxInputListener` is an open class that extends `InputListener` with no-op default implementations and type improvements (nullability data).
+- Lambda-compatible `Actor.onExit` and `Actor.onEnter` methods were added.
+They attach listeners invoked whenever the cursor enters or exits the actor respectively.
-- `onChangeEvent`, `onClickEvent`, `onTouchEvent`, `onKeyEvent`, `onKeyDownEvent`, `onKeyUpEvent`, `onScrollFocusEvent` and `onKeyboardFocusEvent` `Actor` extension methods were added.
-They consume the relevant `Event` instances as lambda parameters.
-Both listener factory variants are inlined, but the ones ending with *Event* provide more lambda parameters and allow to inspect the original `Event` instance that triggered the listener.
-Regular listener factory methods should be enough for most use cases.
+- `onChangeEvent`, `onClickEvent`, `onTouchEvent`, `onEnterEvent`, `onExitEvent`, `onKeyEvent`, `onKeyDownEvent`, `onKeyUpEvent`, `onScrollFocusEvent` and `onKeyboardFocusEvent` `Actor` extension methods were added.
+They consume the original `Event` instances as well as some optionally some additional event data as lambda parameters.
+These listener factory methods ending with *Event* provide more information about the user input, and allow inspecting the original `Event` instance that triggered the listener.
 - Lambda-compatible `Tree.onSelectionChange` method was added.
 Attaches a listener invoked each time a `Tree`'s node selection is modified.
-- `onExit` and `onEnter` `Actor` extension methods added.
-Attaches a listener invoked whenever a cursor/touch enters/exits respectfully

 #### Actions